 - Body piercing (including ear piercing).

-- Beauty therapy (for example, cutting of cuticles and skin wicks, removal of dead skin and black head extraction).
+- Beauty therapy (for example, waxing, cutting of cuticles and skin wicks, removal of dead skin and black head extraction).

 - Acupuncture (excluding those registered as a Health Practitioner).